What is ICSI?

 If preliminary semen analysis indicates that ICSI is a necessary and appropriate treatment, the couple will prepare for IVF.
 Instead of mixing the eggs retrieved from the woman with the man’s sperm in a glass dish (as in standard IVF, without ICSI), a single sperm cell is injected via a special glass needle called a pipette into an egg cell.
 At that point, about two-thirds of these sperm-injected eggs will fertilize and start developing toward embryo stage.

-Embryo transfer usually occurs around three to five days after oocyte retrieval.
+Embryo transfer usually occurs five days after oocyte retrieval.
 Good quality embryos that are not transferred at that time can be cryopreserved, or frozen, for later attempts at pregnancy.

 Breaking Barriers, Building Families

 Since 1983, we have pioneered fertility treatment for every kind of family.
 We want to help you achieve your dream of having a baby.Request appointment

 ICSI is beneficial for couples with infertility due to severe male fertility issues such as: